-At Whittier College, Physics & Astronomy students have stellar opportunities to grow professionally and explore their passions.
+Physics and astronomy students have stellar opportunities to grow professionally and explore their passions at Whittier College.

 Amanda Edwards and her classmates piled into an old-fashioned school bus with their tents, sleeping bags, flashlights, guitars, and s’more ingredients for an out-of-this-world opportunity—literally.